churchofturing/churchofturing.github.io/posts/landscape-of-lisp.md

 I mentioned earlier that Lisp's variety is one of it's best qualities, and I stand by that.
 A side effect of this however is that inter-dialect tribalism is unfortunately common.
-It's a weird reality that the smallest of differences seem to incite the most vitriol, whether it's with programming language dialects or [Northern Conservative Baptism.](https://www.youtube.com/watch?v=l3fAcxcxoZ8) As an example, of the four languages I'll be talking about I've heard three of them being argued as not-actually-lisps.
+It's a weird reality that the smallest of differences seem to incite the most vitriol, whether it's with programming language dialects or [Northern Conservative Baptism.](https://www.youtube.com/watch?v=l3fAcxcxoZ8) As an example, of the four mentioned dialects I'll be talking about I've heard three of them being argued as not-actually-lisps.
 Can you guess which ones?

 Not to leave on a sour note, Lisp also attracts some of the most thoughtful and intelligent people whose willingness to openly share their knowledge has changed me for the better.